Skip to Content

 Wondering where to eat near Leicester Square?
 The Palomar is a wonderful restaurant in the heart of Soho that offers the exceptional fusion cuisine of Jerusalem, North Africa, Southern Spain, and the Levant.

 The Palomar understands the art of cooking wholesome and fragrant food, and the service is always superb.
+They cook everything from Cornish mackerel to ribeye steaks over an open fire and you don’t want to miss out on any of it.

-There is a 16 seat zinc kitchen bar at the front of the restaurant.
+There is a 16-seat zinc kitchen bar at the front of the restaurant.
 This wonderful bar overlooks the chefs, so you can truly understand the art that goes into producing the food at The Palomar.

 It also helps that the restaurant is beautiful – with a mosaic marble floor and tons of natural lighting.